-For the last 10 years, the AFI Data Report has been recognized as an assessment and evaluation tool to educate community leaders on the importance of key indicators of physical activity.
-With the support of supplementary resources such as the AFI Community Action Guide and My AFI, leaders can focus on policy, systems and environmental change (PSE) strategies that are evidence-based and create sustainability for the community.
+In 2017 the ACSM American Fitness Index celebrates it’s 10th anniversary.
+For the last decade, the Fitness Index has been recognized as an assessment and evaluation tool to educate community leaders on the importance of key indicators of physical activity.
+With the support of supplementary resources such as the Community Action Guide and My Community Application Toolkit, leaders can focus on policy, systems and environmental change strategies that are evidence-based and create sustainability for the community.

-AFI celebrates the efforts made to improve the health and wellness of residents and urges all communities to identify opportunities for improvement.
-For more information on highlights over the last 10 years, download the infographic below or details specific to your metro area can be found at www.americanfitnessindex.org/report/.
+The Fitness Index celebrates the efforts made to improve the health and wellness of residents and urges all communities to identify opportunities for improvement.
+For more information on highlights over the last 10 years, download the infographic below or details specific to your city can be found at www.americanfitnessindex.org/report/.